DND Aircraft Occupant Safety Policy – Implementation Guidance

 1. Each OSAR observation is allocated a category title and number (e.g., 1.9.7: Emergency Exit Access);

 2. Each category title will have an associated Opportunity Description and OSAR Score table, which starts with a brief introduction noting shortfalls, associated safety concerns and any partial mitigation that may be in place, and ends with a recommended CoA.
 The following factors will be considered in evaluating the proposed CoA: Technical Impact, Operational Impact, Rough Order of Magnitude (ROM) cost/Level of Effort (LOE), Schedule, and Feasibility of the proposed implementation measure(s).
-The OSR template has more details regarding these factors.
+The OSR template has more details regarding these factors and how to complete the analysis.
 After the evaluation is complete, one of the following CoA choices will be recorded in the appropriate OSR box:

 1. No further action required (maintain status quo);